Andreas-Svensson/statistics/project/report.md

 $p = 0.0000 \rightarrow p \lt \alpha \rightarrow \text{reject } H_0$

-Thus there is sufficient evidence to conclude that there is a significant linear relationship between petal width and length because the correlation coefficient is significantly different from zero.
+Thus there is sufficient evidence to conclude that there is a significant correlation between petal width and length.

 <br>